-Our foreclosure defense lawyers will take you through all your options from pre-foreclosure loan modifications and workouts to foreclosure defenses.
+Our foreclosure defense lawyers will take you through all your options from Pre-Foreclosure Loan Modifications and workouts to foreclosure defenses.
 We will also review your options in bankruptcy and subsequent credit repair.
-Moreover, there are Pennsylvania-specific programs that may assist you if you were part of a large plant closing or recently laid-off.
-All you need is an experienced foreclosure defense lawyer In Philadelphia to guide you through your options.
+Moreover, there are Pennsylvania-specific programs that may assist you if you were part of a large plant closing, or were recently laid-off.
+All you need is an experienced Foreclosure Defense Lawyer in Philadelphia to guide you through your options.

 When Default Occurs

 Signing up for a mortgage is an inherently risky proposition for two reasons.
 First, a debtor must be current on all mortgage payments in order to avoid the possibility of foreclosure.
 Failure to make even one single payment, or making that payment a day late, causes a technical default.
 This bears repeating.
 Contrary to what many believe, if a borrower misses a single mortgage payment, even by one day, that borrower is now in default.
 A bank can accelerate the mortgage, and demand that the full balance be paid.